Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Kill the vampire
 [ ] Splash Screen
 [ ] Firebolt explode on impact
-[ ] Draw all sprites on single sprite call (potentially massive optimization) [ ] Pack all sprites into single sprite sheet
 [ ] Fix Zombies vanish on death bug
 -- CURRENT --
 [ ] Pack character into sprite sheets
--- FINISHED --
+[ ] Fix Zombie.Blender so all animations are in one file [ ] Fix Human.Blender so all animations are in one file -- FINISHED --
 [x] Fix firing shotgun bug
 [x] Fix Animated Torches